Scott Brown (footballer, born June 1985): 2011–2013

 He returned for the first Old Firm match of the season on 18 September 2011, but was substituted towards the end of the match after suffering a further recurrence of the injury.
 Neil Lennon said after the match that Brown had been one of Celtic's best players, as he had been involved in both of their goals during the 4–2 defeat.
 Celtic announced after the match that Brown would have to go and see a specialist and would be out of action for several months.
 Brown made his return on 30 November, coming on as a second-half substitute in a 1–0 loss against Atlético Madrid.
 The next day, he was able to talk with other clubs about signing a pre-contract agreement.
 However, Brown signed a new three-year deal on 3 December, with Celtic having the option of extending his contract for a further season.
 The deal had been delayed for so long because Celtic were not willing to pay the fee demanded by Brown's advisors.
 Brown continued his comeback by scoring in a 2–0 away win against St Mirren on 21 January 2012.
 He then scored a penalty against Falkirk, in a 3–1 League Cup semi-final win, on 30 January.
 He followed this up with another penalty in Celtic's 2–0 win over Inverness five days later.
 Brown was then named Player of the Month for January 2012.
 On 25 March 2012, Brown scored a penalty in Celtic's 3–2 loss to Rangers.
+Celtic won the 2011-12 league title after having a rich run of form for most of the season.
+This was Brown's second league title with Celtic.

 On 1 October 2013, in Celtic's second UEFA Champions League match of the group stage against Barcelona, Brown kicked out at Neymar and was sent off in the 59th minute.
-The sending off happened with the game at 0–0 and shortly after Brown's dismissal, Cesc Fàbregas would score the only goal of the game to give Barcelona a 1–0 victory.
+The sending off happened with the game at 0–0 and shortly after Brown's dismissal, Cesc Fàbregas scored the only goal of the game to give Barcelona a victory.